cms-dev/cms/docs/Installation.rst

          python-simplejson python-sqlalchemy python-psutil python-netifaces \
          python-crypto python-tz python-six iso-codes shared-mime-info \
          stl-manual python-beautifulsoup python-mechanize python-coverage \
-         cgroup-lite python-requests
+         python-mock cgroup-lite python-requests

     # Optional.
     # sudo apt-get install phppgadmin python-yaml python-sphinx

-On Arch Linux, the following command will install almost all dependencies (three of them can be found in the AUR):
+On Arch Linux, the following command will install almost all dependencies (four of them can be found in the AUR):

 .. sourcecode:: bash